Apostrophe-Corp/Reach-DAO-Console/README.md

 - Fork this repo, make your updates and additions
 - Create a GitHub discussion and bring your new ideas to our notice.
 - Once approved, set up a pull request.
-- After revision, your name will forever be among the wonderful develpers who contributed to building Reach DAO.
+- After revision, your name will forever be among the wonderful developers who contributed to building Reach DAO.

+## License

+The Reach DAO project is licensed under the [Apache License, Version 2.0](./LICENSE).